jolee211/SER421_Lab5/README.txt

 3. setUpMoreStoriesOfSameAuthors - write multiple stories with same authors as ones from the setUpMultipleStories request

+Some of these requests require you to be authenticated, so there is also a login request.
+Copy the token that is returned from /login and set the x-access-token header to it.

 Here are the Postman requests for testing:
 1. testR1
 2. testR2